joravkumar/GCTranscriptionConnector-Google/README.md

 4. **Transcription via Google Cloud Speech-to-Text or OpenAI Speech-to-Text:**
    - Sends PCM16 audio to either Google Cloud Speech-to-Text API or OpenAI's Speech-to-Text API for transcription in the source language.
-   - The Speech provider is configurable via the `SPEECH_PROVIDER` environment variable.
+   - The transcription vendor can be specified in the open message via `customConfig.transcriptionVendor`, with fallback to the environment variable.

 5. **Translation via Google Gemini (Optional):**
    - If enabled via `customConfig.enableTranslation` in the open message, translates the transcribed text to the destination language using Google Gemini (see 'enableTranslation' in 'Language Handling' section).